Equivariant stable sheaves and toric GIT

 Note that if $D^\prime$ is equivariant and linearly equivalent to $D$ then $P_{D^\prime}$ is given by translation of $P_D$ in $M$ by some lattice element $m\in M$.
 In the same way, a lattice translation of the polytope $P_D$ corresponds to a different linearization of the action of $T$ on the line bundle $\cO(D)$ (see Section \ref{sec:toricGIT}).

-As $P$ is ample, with normal fan equal to $\Sigma$, we have a correspondence between cones in $\Sigma$ and faces of $P$.
+As $D$ is ample, and $P$ has normal fan equal to $\Sigma$, we have a correspondence between cones in $\Sigma$ and faces of $P$.
 For a face $Q$ in $P$, we denote by $\sigma_Q\in\Sigma$ (resp. by $O(Q)$) the associated cone (resp. the associated orbit).
 In particular, rays in $\Sigma$ corresponds to facets of $P$.
 For each $\rho\in\Sigma(1)$ the associated facet is

 We will denote $u_\rho$ by $u_F$ and $a_\rho$ by $a_F$.
 We can also write

 where the sum is over all facets of $P$ and $D_F:=D_{\rho_F}$.
 We will denote faces of $P$ of higher codimension by the letter $Q$ and vertices by the letter $v$.
 We use the relation $Q_1\preccurlyeq Q_2$ to signify that $Q_1$ and $Q_2$ are faces of $P$, possibly equal to $P$ itself, and $Q_1\subseteq Q_2$.